RTimal/DrawingBoard/README.md

 6. Draw and watch it appear simulatenously in both browsers

-demo can be seen at
+Live Demo can be seen at

 http://www.rtimaldraw.jit.su

 Many people can be on the site to draw and chat simulateously.

 ?room=room query string creates a new room

-Please be sure to add your own redis, s2, and mongoose info in Models/config.js while running this code.
+Please be sure to add your own s2, and mongoose info in Models/config.js while running this code.

 modules/config.js format should be like this, repr ownlacing keys with your own info